fengjian2705/fengjian2705.github.io/source/_posts/后端/java/spring核心编程思想（二）.md

   "IoC is a broad concept that can be implemented in different ways.
 There are two main types:

   **Dependency Lookup（依赖查找）**: The container provides callbacks to components, and a lookup context.
-This is

-  the EJB and Apache Avalon approach.
-It leaves the onus each component to use container APls

-  look up resources and collaborators.
-The Inversion of Control is limited to the container invoking

-  callback methods that application code can use to obtain resources.
+This is the EJB and Apache Avalon approach.
+It leaves the onus each component to use container APIs look up resources and collaborators.
+The Inversion of Control is limited to the container invoking callback methods that application code can use to obtain resources.

-  **Dependency Injection（依赖注入）**: Components do no look up; they provide plain Java methods enabling the

-  container to resolve dependencies.
-The container is wholly responsible for wiring up components,

-  passing resolved objects in to JavaBean properties or constructors.
-Use of JavaBean properties is

-  called Setter Injection; use of constructor arguments is called Constructor Injection."
+  **Dependency Injection（依赖注入）**: Components do no look up; they provide plain Java methods enabling the container to resolve dependencies.
+The container is wholly responsible for wiring up components,passing resolved objects in to JavaBean properties or constructors.
+Use of JavaBean properties is called Setter Injection; use of constructor arguments is called Constructor Injection."

 ## 4. IoC 容器的职责